 Traquair House Ale (7.2% abv) – This is the original, developed in 1965 by Peter Maxwell Stuart and Sandy Hunter from Belhaven Brewery from old brewing records at Traquair.
 This malt-forward beer features a caramelized sweetness suggestive of toffee, distinct nutty undertones, and a subtle sherry-like fruitiness.
 The mouthfeel is substantial and chewy.
 Unlike most Scottish ales the strength and sweetness render it not particularly sessionable, but definitely unique.

 Bear Ale (5% abv) – A more moderate strength, lighter bodied version of the house ale.
-This would have been designated a 70 schilling ale in the old system of describing Scottish ales based on the taxes assessed per (55 gallon) barrel.
+This would have been designated a 70 schilling ale in the old system of describing Scottish ales based on the invoice price of a hogshead, which was determined largely by the abv.
 It’s also the only beer that goes into casks, which you can find at the nearby Traquair Arms Hotel, in Innerleithen.
 Naturally we went there after the tour to get a proper pint.
 Like the best Scottish ales, it’s rich and malty yet manages to avoid cloying sweetness.
 It’s a sessionable, malt-forward beer with minimal fruitiness from the yeast.
 If you really concentrate you can pick up some earthy, spicy notes from the East Kent Goldings hops at the finish.
 I would not have difficulty throwing back a few pints of this one.